marcusportmann/devops/README.md

 ## Configuration

 The config.yaml file defines all the hosts that make up the DevOps platform and the Ansible configuration that should be applied to these hosts.

+The file is broken up into the following sections:

+- Variables
+- Profiles
+-

+### Profiles
 The **profiles** section at the top of the **config.yaml** file defines collections of hosts that should be provisioned together as a set.
 This allows a portion of the DevOps platform to be deployed using commands similar to the following:

 ```
 devops.sh -p <PROVIDER> <ACTION> <PROFILE>